 In terms of more general pain, a study from August of this year found that pain-related searches in 45 cities over the course of five years actually spiked during warmer months, suggesting that if there is a link, it could be quite different from what we typically think of when it comes to weather and pain.
 Perhaps heat is what hits us where we feel it, and not cold or rain?

-Still, Lauren Farrell, M.S.P.T., a physical therapist and clinic director of Professional Physical Therapy in Hoboken, NJ, told Self last year that generalized joint pain is a common complaint among her patients during colder weather.
-And as Armin Tehrany, M.D., orthopedic surgeon and founder of Manhattan Orthopedic Care, also told Self, a common theory for this is that changes in barometric pressure cause inflammation in the joints.
+Still, Lauren Farrell, M.S.P.T., a physical therapist and clinic director of Professional Physical Therapy in Hoboken, NJ, told Self last year that generalised joint pain is a common complaint among her patients during colder weather.
+And as Armin Tehrany, M.D., orthopaedic surgeon and founder of Manhattan Orthopedic Care, also told Self, a common theory for this is that changes in barometric pressure cause inflammation in the joints.

 Since the medical community isn't finding a consensus on this, there are only two expert opinions you should take to heart: yours and your doctor's.
 If you're feeling the pinch in colder months and it's bothering you, definitely check in with your doctor.
 You shouldn't ignore any pain that keeps coming back — whether it signals a rainstorm each time or not.